Splode/hackwild/_posts/2020-06-03-event-handling-techniques.md

 ## Which to Use

 So, which event technique should you use?
 Each technique has its pros and cons.
-Deciding on which one to use will depend on the application requirements.
+Deciding on which to use depends on the application requirements.
 Do you need a simple and lightweight approach?
-Use event property handlers?
+Use event property handlers.
 Do you need to register many handlers per event?
 Use the EventTarget or EventEmitter interface.

 To recap, here are some pros and cons to each approach: